emanuelpina/mailygo/README.md

 | **`_formName`** | optional | - | Name of the form, hidden |
 | **`_t_email`** | optional | - | (Default) "Honeypot" field, not hidden, advised (see notice below) |

 As I'm using MailyGo to handle a contact form and I want the fields Name, Subject and Message to be listed on the email in that particular order, I created specific names to handle those fields. **Its use is optional.** You can use all of them or just one.
-They will be list on the email just before the others fields.
+They will be listed on the email just before the others fields.

 | Name | Type | Default value | Usage |
 |---|---|---|---|